pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Análise e Projeto Orientado a Objetos.md

 Gabarito: Letra C

-Item.
-9. (FGV / TJ-GO - 2014) Analise as afirmativas a seguir, no contexto das linguagens de programação orientadas a objetos:
+9. (FGV / TJ-GO - 2014) Analise as afirmativas a seguir, no contexto
+das linguagens de
+programação orientadas a objetos: